Spark Award FAQ

 Is there a recorded info session I can watch?

-We will post an informational video on our website in mid-May 2025 that will include an overview of the Spark Award program, the application and grant writing tips.
+An info session was recorded in mid-May 2025 that provided an overview of the Spark Award program, the application and grant writing tips.
+You can watch it here.

 I need help completing my application, what are my options?